Grant McCann: Barnsley

 He joined Barnsley on loan deadline day, 23 November 2006, in a contract that expired on 1 January 2007.
 On his debut against Ipswich Town, he scored a 92nd-minute winner in Simon Davey's first game as caretaker boss.
 The two clubs agreed a fee of £100,000 and McCann moved to Barnsley permanently on 2 January 2007.
 At the time this was a record fee for an outbound player from Cheltenham.

 Scunthorpe

 In January 2008, McCann left Barnsley to sign for Championship rivals Scunthorpe United for an undisclosed fee.

 Peterborough United

 On 24 May 2010, Peterborough United announced that they had beaten off competition from a host of Championship clubs to secure the services of McCann on a three-year contract.
 On 1 August, McCann was named the captain for the 2010–11 League One season, taking the role from George Boyd.
 He continued to hold this position for the 2011–12 season.

-McCann has the rare achievement of being promoted via a play-off three times – once each with three clubs at three Stadiums – with Cheltenham Town at the Millennium Stadium, Cardiff, with Scunthorpe United at Wembley Stadium, London and with Peterborough United at Old Trafford, Manchester.
+McCann has been promoted via a play-off three times – once each with three clubs at three Stadiums – with Cheltenham Town at the Millennium Stadium, Cardiff, with Scunthorpe United at Wembley Stadium, London and with Peterborough United at Old Trafford, Manchester.

 On 30 April 2012, McCann with seven other Peterborough players were placed on the transfer list by manager Darren Ferguson.